MAZHARMIK/Interview_DS_Algo/README.md

 At the top of the solutions, you will find the link to the question and also list of the Companies who have asked the question in interviews.<br>
 So, Look for <strong><em>COMPANY TAGS</em></strong> above every solution. :dizzy_face:

+Latest Update : It helped me to crack interviews of "Microsoft", "Tower Research" and "Tokopedia".
+I hope to add more to this list later 🙂

 ![](https://komarev.com/ghpvc/?username=MAZHARMIK)

 <!-- Visitor Count : ![Visitor Count](https://profile-counter.glitch.me/{MAZHARMIK}/count.svg) -->